Made With Respect support sustainable brands who care about people and our planet.

 - Exterior: Choice of genuine decommissioned British fire-hose or reclaimed printing blanket

-- Quick access internal and external zip pockets
+- Quick access external pocket

 - Presented in a reclaimed military-grade parachute silk dust bag, reusable as a delicate-wash bag